 Are there honey substitutes?

-Agave or maple syrup can be used in place of the honey.
+Use agave or maple syrup in place of the honey.
 Remember to use small amounts and taste as you go before you make significant changes to this lemonade recipe.

 Can I use sugar substitutes?

-This recipe can be modified to fit your dietary needs and/or flavor preferences.
+Modify this recipe to fit your dietary needs and/or flavor preferences.
 That means you can replace the honey and pineapple juice with sugar or sugar substitutes.
 It’s completely up to you!
 I’m confident you’ll love this lemonade with mint and basil however you choose to sweeten it.

 Can I make this lemonade with herbs in advance?